 Your friends say that state tests don’t provide teachers, parents, and students with any information that they don’t already have.
 That is neither a problem nor a sign that state tests have no value.
 No VIRGINIA, that is the ideal.
 The causes for alarm are the cases (hopefully rare) when there is a significant difference between the evaluation of student performance conducted by the teacher and the information provided by the state test.
 Differences in the expected performance of individual students can often easily be explained but should never be explained away.
 Significant differences between expected and actual performance for subgroups of students or the whole school indicate a serious issue.
 The conflict could indicate a problem with the state test or the state achievement standards.
 That could be the case, but most often it is not.

-You may hear that state tests do not provide enough information about information about individual student’s strengths and weaknesses.
+You may hear that state tests do not provide enough information about individual student’s strengths and weaknesses.
 That argument is specious.
 It is but a straw person or red herring.
 Providing detailed information to inform instruction of individual students is not the purpose of state tests, it never has been the purpose of state tests, and it never should be the purpose of state tests.
 A 40-item comprehensive state test is not a source of solid information about student mastery of individual state standards or competencies.
 Even if it were, mastery of such individual components such as standards or competencies is so very different than being proficient in their application and use – which a good state test is designed to measure.
 The whole (i.e., proficiency), VIRGINIA, is not only greater than the sum of its parts, but also is a fundamentally different concept and construct than each of its parts.

 You may tear apart the baby’s rattle and see what makes the noise inside, but the rattle’s essence is destroyed and its value as a tool to support the child’s development is lost when it is torn apart.
 The same is true, VIRGINIA, of a state test.
 We may never be able to peel back the veil to fully understand beauty and joy – words that come together to form an inspirational poem, a sequence of notes a hit song, colors and brush strokes a masterpiece, or a series of test items an effective measure of student proficiency, but they do.
 Is a proficiency rating or an overall scale score all that there is?
 Ah, VIRGINIA, in all this world there was never a need to ask anything more of state tests.